Trends in electronic cigarette use in England.

 Growth in e-cigarette use has been accompanied by a reduction in use of licensed nicotine products and prescription medication but the trajectories appear to be different

-There has been a long-term decline in the prevalence of cigarette smoking since 2007
+There has been a long-term decline in the prevalence of cigarette smoking since 2007 but it may have stalled recently, except in young adults

 The trajectories for smoking prevalence and quit attempts differ from that of prevalence of use of e-cigarettes